 Bus to Vang Vieng

-I must admit the 4 hours bus ride was quite taxing.
-As mentioned I have done a few bus trips through Asia already and usually I am ok with them.
-Usually I just get into a zone where I know I have to get from A to B and, depending on the bus driver, hoping to arrive there safely.
-However the road to Vang Vieng was one of the worst I have experienced.
+I must admit, the 4 hours bus ride was quite taxing.
+As mentioned, I have done a few bus trips through Asia already, and usually I am ok with them.
+I just get into a zone where I know I have to get from A to B and, depending on the bus driver, hoping to arrive there safely.
+However, the road to Vang Vieng was one of the worst I have experienced so far.
+It was a challenge going from Vientiane and Vang Vieng in Laos.

 Being landlocked, Laos is one of the world’s few remaining communist states and one of East Asia’s poorest.
 It is a very underdeveloped country with little general improvements.
-The road going north is one of the main roads however bigger parts are dirt roads with big holes that vehicles are trying to avoid.
-Not very pleasant that’s for sure.
-I have driven a few crazy roads in Europe but it is always different being the driver or being driven in a very compact mini van.
+The road going north is one of the main roads, yet bigger parts are dirt roads with big holes that all vehicles are trying to avoid.

 Vang Vieng

-Vang Vieng is a small town north of Vientiane, on the Nam Song River in Laos.
-It is surrounded by striking and rather steep limestone mountains as well as plenty of caves.
+Sitting on the Nam Song River in Laos, Vang Vieng is a small town north of Vientiane.
+It is surrounded by striking and rather steep limestone mountains, as well as plenty of caves.
+I liked it.

 I had great fun riding the dirt back roads of Vang Vieng, passing many small villages and the mountain scenery.
 The weather was holding the rain until I (almost) finished, which was great.
 My plan was to stop at some of the lagoons and go for a swim but they looked more like dirty water holes than blue lagoons (where is the blue sky when you need it) so I gave it a miss.
 But I had amazing 4 hours nevertheless!